Enterprise Data Custody

 - Create a container in the appropriate storage account.

-- Navigate to settings for the container, then Shared access tokens.
+- Go to Settings for the container, then Shared access tokens.

 - For Required Permissions choose Read, Add, Create, Write, Delete, List, Immutable Storage.

 - Set an Expiry that matches your organization’s security policies.
-When the SAS token expires, you will have to re-create it and update Nametag.
-We recommend 1 year.
+When the token expires, you will have to re-create it and update Nametag.
+You should choose at least 1 year.

 - Copy the